SiyuanYan1/PLDG/README.md

+# PLDG
-# Prompt-driven Latent Domain Generalization for Medical Image Classification
+This repo is the official implementation of "Prompt-driven Latent Domain Generalization for Medical Image Classification"
 WARNING: this repo is still under construction, welcome to raise an issue if you run into any bugs.

 ## Introduction